jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

 ### 54 High Court must determine maximum recoverable amount
-(1) Before the High Court makes a profit forfeiture order, the Court must determine the maximum recoverable amount by— (a) taking the value of the benefit determined in accordance with section 53; and (b) deducting from that the value of any property forfeited to the Crown as a result of an assets forfeiture order made in relation to the same significant criminal activity to which the profit forfeiture order relates.
+(1) Before the High Court makes a profit forfeiture order, the Court must determine the maximum recoverable amount by— (a) taking the value of the benefit determined in accordance with section 53; and (b) deducting from that the value of any property forfeited to the Crown as a result of a type 1 assets forfeiture order made in relation to the same significant criminal activity to which the profit forfeiture order relates.
 (2) In determining the value of any property under subsection (1)﻿(b), the Court may, at its own discretion or at the request of either party to the proceedings, seek an independent valuation as to the value of the property.
-(3) If an assets forfeiture order relating to a determination under this section is discharged on appeal, the Court may, on application by the Commissioner, vary the maximum recoverable amount in the profit forfeiture order to reflect that there is no longer a deduction to be made on account of the assets forfeiture order.
+(3) If a type 1 assets forfeiture order relating to a determination under this section is discharged on appeal, the Court may, on application by the Commissioner, vary the maximum recoverable amount in the profit forfeiture order to reflect that there is no longer a deduction to be made on account of the type 1 assets forfeiture order.

 ### 55 Making profit forfeiture order
 (1) The High Court must make a profit forfeiture order if it is satisfied on the balance of probabilities that—